simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Optional[String]`

-If a group name is specified with this option, members of the group will be handled by this module the same as the root account
+If a group name is specified with this option, members of the group will be handled by this module the same as the root account.
+Note that this parameter will be ignored on el7 and earlier systems and if manage_faillock_conf is set to false.

 Default value: `undef`